History of the Central Intelligence Agency: Hostage trades

 At Reagan's second inaugural, the two most pressing issues for the CIA were the Contras and the hostages.
 On June 14, 1985, Hezbollah took TWA Flight 847 and executed an American Navy diver on the tarmac of Beirut Airport.
 Reagan negotiated a trade of prisoners for hostages.
-This paved the way for a trade of 504 TOW missiles to Iran for $10,000 each and the release of Benjamin Weir, a captive of Islamic Jihad, the group that claimed responsibility for the Beirut bombings which later became Hezbollah.
+This paved the way for a trade of 504 TOW missiles to Iran for $10,000 each and the release of Benjamin Weir, a captive of Islamic Jihad, the group that claimed responsibility for the Beirut bombings, which later became Hezbollah.
 This broke two of the public pillars of Reagan's foreign policy: no deals with terrorists and no arms to Iran.

-Ghorbanifar sent word that the six remaining hostages in exchange for thousands of Hawk missiles.
+Ghorbanifar sent word that the six remaining hostages would be released in exchange for thousands of Hawk missiles.
 A Boeing 707 with 18 Hawk missiles landed at Tehran from Tel Aviv with Hebrew markings on the crates.
 The CIA realized on that day, October 25, that they needed a signed presidential order to authorize the shipment.
-A month later Reagan would sign an order retroactively authorizing it. $850,000 of the transaction went to Contras.
+A month later, Reagan would sign an order retroactively authorizing it. $850,000 of the transaction went to Contras.
 In July 1986, Hezbollah was holding four American hostages, trading them for arms.
 Six months later, they had 12 American hostages.
 On October 5, 1986, an American C-123 full of weapons was shot down by a Nicaraguan soldier.
 The sole survivor was an American cargo handler who said that he was working for the CIA.
-On November 3, anonymous leaflets were scattered in Tehran revealing the Iran connection.
+On November 3, anonymous leaflets were scattered in Tehran, revealing the Iran connection.
 The Iran Contra Affair broke.
-Oliver North and John Poindexter had been shredding documents for weeks, but a memo about suspicions that Secord was taking more than his agreed cut surfaced.
-DI Bill Casey had a seizure and was hospitalized, to be replaced by Judge Webster, clearly brought in to clean house.
+Oliver North and John Poindexter had been shredding documents for weeks, but a memo about suspicions that Richard Secord was taking more than his agreed cut surfaced.
+DI Bill Casey had a seizure and was hospitalized, to be replaced by Judge Webster, who was clearly brought in to clean house.